ReAct V3 Agent

-The ReAct V2 agent is a single autonomous loop — no separate planner, no gate.
-It starts in runtime.py as a ReactStateV2 with up to max_iterations=15 rounds by default.
-In each round the agent makes a decision (LLM call) then executes one or more tools.
-Planning is available as a tool the agent can call on itself — not a separate orchestration layer.
+The featured ReAct agent is v3: a single autonomous loop with no separate planner and no gate.
+It preserves the timeline-first runtime model while adding safe multi-action rounds when AI_REACT_AGENT_MULTI_ACTION=safe_fanout is enabled.
+In normal single-action operation, each round still makes a decision and executes one action: either one tool call or a final-answer action.
+The base round cap resolves from bundle props config.react.max_iterations / react.max_iterations, then assembly/env ai.react.max_iterations / AI_REACT_MAX_ITERATIONS, then fallback 15.
+Planning is available as a tool the agent can call on itself, not a separate orchestration layer.

-ReAct Agent V2 — Loop & Tool Integration
+ReAct V3 Agent โ Detailed Loop & Tool Integration

 Creating and Running the ReAct Agent